smknstd/modern-php-cheatsheet/README.md

 // $r = 6
 ```

+The given array can't have lesser elements than needed:

 ```php
 function add(int $a, int $b, int $c) : int {
     return $a + $b + $c;